-How Property Management is Changing in 2020
+How Property Management is Changing

 And yes, property management software is central to orchestrating workflow, automating payments and accounting processes for small business landlords and multifamily managers.
 Tech and customer orientation are in for 2020.